jometzg/arc-demo/README.md

 In the AWS console, here is the list of VMs.
 I have a couple already:
 ![alt text](https://github.com/jometzg/arc-demo/blob/master/aws-vm-summary.png "AWS VM instance list")

-Now press the "Lauch" button.
+Now press the "Launch Instance" button.
 ![alt text](https://github.com/jometzg/arc-demo/blob/master/aws-launch1.png "AWS Launch")

 You are now presented with a list of VM types.